dPaliura/Control_theory_labs/README.md

 ### Laboratory work 1

-Task of this work is in to find control of boat which moves on plane from point (0, 0) to some defined target with speed v.
+Task of this work is in to find control of boat which moves on plane from point (0, 0) to some stable target with speed v.
 There is a vector field of stream on plane.
 Vector of stream is parallel to abscissa and perpendicular to ordinate in each plane point.
 Speed of stream is dependent of y coordinate and expressed as s(y) = s0 * f(y),